 Established in 1827, the Memphis Police Department was built on a foundation of support, utility and loyalty to the City — just one month after its official incorporation.

 In 1827, John J. Balch was appointed town constable.
 This was the birth of the Memphis Police Department.
 Several years later, a town watch was created with two men paid $400 a year to work the night watch.
 The first police station was constructed.
 It was a 12′ by 20′ brick calaboose located at Main and Market, at a cost of $185.
 Rattles were purchased for the night watch.
-Yes, the first Memphis Police Officers carried big rattles that could be used as clubs.
+Yes, the first Memphis Police Officers carried big rattles that

 The Department Grows